Bardiha Garhwa

 Bardiha is one of the administrative blocks of Garhwa district, Jharkhand state, India.

 Geography

 Bardiha a Taluka (Block), is located 65 km from Garhwa.
 Bardiha is located in north west of Garhwa.
 It is one of the border location of Jharkhand.
 It's well covered by Vodafone, Airtel, Uninor, Reliance, BSNL, Aircel, Idea, Airtel 3G, like cellular networks.

-Languages

-Languages spoken here include Asuri, an Austroasiatic language spoken by approximately 17 000 in India, largely in the southern part of Palamu; and Bhojpuri, a tongue in the Bihari language group with almost 40 000 000 speakers, written in both the Devanagari and Kaithi scripts.
+Demographics

+According to the 2011 census of India, Bardiha CD block had a total population of 37,930, of which the entire population lived in rural areas.
+Bardiha had a sex ratio of 922 females per 1000 males and a literacy rate of 52.70%.
+Population in the age range 0–6 years was 7,043.
+Scheduled Castes numbered 12,391 (32.67%) and Scheduled Tribes numbered 2,700 (7.12%).

+Language and religion

+Hindus are the majority community in the block.

+The majority language spoken in this block is Hindi and a dialect of Bhojpuri and Magahi.